SoniaBruck/TimberReach/README.md

 Enterprise Data Warehouse (EDW).
 Once aggregated, we will identify areas of the National Forest landscape that are more or less likely to sell, if advertised.

 ## Literature and Resources

+This link will take you to published literature on no-bid timber sales on National Forests:
 [Literature & Resources](literature.md)